 As every chef knows, a roast dinner is a difficult thing to get exactly right.
-That balance only gets even harder when it comes to providing a vegetarian option in your roast dinner menu.
+That balance only gets even harder when it comes to providing a vegetarian option on your roast dinner menu.
 We spoke to Tim Bestwick, head chef at Manchester’s All The Shapes, to get his perspective on how to make the meat-free roast dinner experience more memorable for vegans and vegetarians.

 Tim, what do you see as your ‘go-to’ dish for vegetarian roast dinners?